illiteratewaffle/RetroArcade/README.md

 ### Starting the Server

-1. Clone the repository and switch to the `SERVER` branch.
+1. Clone the repository and switch to the `Server` branch.
 2. Navigate to the `Launcher` package.
 3. Run the server launcher class to start the server instance.

+Branch: "Server", src/server_main/java/launcher/ServerLauncher.java

 ### Launching the Client

 1. Switch to the `p3_GUI` branch or open the client-side code.
 2. Navigate to the `GUI_client` package.
-3. Run the main application (src/client_main/java/GUI_client/MainApplication.java) class to launch the game client.
+3. Run the main application class to launch the game client.

+Branch: "p3_GUI", src/client_main/java/GUI_client/MainApplication.java

 ---